Houston Oil & Gas Attorneys

 How We Can Help with Oil & Gas Litigation

 There are many more kinds of issues you can run into as a property owner, such as being underpaid for royalties, pipeline easements, quiet title, and more.
 If one of these situations describes what you are going through, we may be able to help.
 Oil and gas litigation might include claims by royalty or mineral owners who need help with issues such as title research, finding out their rights, or division orders.
 Division orders can sometimes be cause for concern to a landowner because oil and gas companies will often combine multiple properties into a unit and then pay landowners based on a percentage.
 Sometimes that percentage will lead to an incorrect payment amount.

 When premises are leased, landowners may develop some of the following concerns:

-- The company may be refusing to develop the land as promised, therefore leaving the lessor without payment.
+- The company may refuse to develop the land as promised, leaving the lessor without payment.